newellbrandon/kastendevhub.github.io/_posts/2024-04-25-integrating-backups-into-gitops.md

 Thus, when it comes to our database and its important contents, version control systems alone will not store or protect this data.

-Any persistent data or volumes used by applications are not captured in version control
+And this isn't just applicable to databases - *any* persistent data or volumes used by applications are not captured in version control.

 Example: any stateful service, such as a relational database or NoSQL system